Waters That Bite

 THE SOLUTION

-The olive-moss green color palette tied directly to swamp environments without being literal.
-Designed the key art in both vertical and horizontal orientations to optimize for different streaming platform requirements (mobile vs. TV, homepage banners vs. thumbnails).
-The treatment stays bold and clear whether it’s a full-screen hero image or a 300px thumbnail in a content grid.
+Designed key art in vertical and horizontal orientations to optimize for different streaming platforms (mobile vs. TV, homepage banners vs. thumbnails).
+The treatment stays bold whether it’s a full-screen hero image or a 300px thumbnail.

 MY ROLE